cescofry/ujust-monocoque/README.md

 After running `configure-steam-simracing`, just launch games from Steam.
 The `simracing-launch` wrapper handles everything:

+1. Stops Boxflat if running (serial port conflict)
-1. Starts `simd` inside the distrobox container
+2. Starts `simd` inside the distrobox container
-2. Starts `monocoque play` inside the distrobox container
+3. Starts `monocoque play` inside the distrobox container
-3. Launches `simshmbridge.exe` alongside the game (if needed)
+4. Injects the bridge `.exe` into the game's Wine session via a VBScript wrapper (if needed)
-4. Cleans up when the game exits
+5. Cleans up when the game exits

 ### Manual